 Those on a budget can expect to find an inexpensive laptop for $300 to $700.
 Mid-size laptops weighing 6 to 8 pounds typically have mediocre battery life.

-If you need to replace a desktop, you might want to look into a laptop with a larger screen.
+If you need to replace a desktop, you might want to look into a laptop with a larger screen, which is more advantageous but will require a lot of care e.g., learn how to clean a laptop screen.
 A mid-range desktop replacement laptop with a dual-core processor, 2GB memory, and average battery life will cost $700 to $1500.